gal/UCC-CS02/CS2513 - Intermediate Programming/W1/L2 - Thursday/Notes.md

 <br>

-### Differences between Procedural Oriented Programming and Object Oriented Programming
+### Procedural Oriented Programming vs Object Oriented Programming

 - **Procedural Programming** creates a step by step program that guides the application through a sequence of instructions
   - Each instruction is executed in order